 If I move out early, can my Tennessee landlord charge me for the whole rest of the lease?

 Usually not in full.
-In URLTA counties the landlord must make reasonable efforts to re-rent the unit, and rent collected from a new tenant reduces what you owe.
+In URLTA counties, Tenn.
+Code Ann.
+66-28-507(c) says the landlord shall use reasonable efforts to re-rent the unit at a fair rental, and if the landlord re-rents for a term beginning before your lease would have ended, your rental agreement terminates as of the date of the new tenancy.
+Section 66-28-515(a) adds a duty to mitigate damages.
 You typically owe the gap until a reasonable replacement could be found, plus reasonable re-renting costs.

 Can I break my lease in Tennessee because of domestic violence?